Tariq97/GSD/README.md

 # GSD

-This repository contains codes and material for generalized stochastic subdivision (GSD).
+This repository contains matlab codes for generalized stochastic subdivision (GSD) as per Lewis (1985).
+An example is given in Example.m file.